10 Must-See Places to Visit On the East Coast

-From the historical landmarks of Washington D.C. to the underground caverns of Virginia, the Atlantic East Coast offers a little something for everyone.
+From the pristine landscape of Acadia National Park in Maine to the exciting wildlife in the Florida Everglades, the Atlantic East Coast offers a little something for everyone.
 While time constraints may make it impossible to visit every popular tourist destination along the coast, there are a number of attractions that you and your family won’t want to miss.
 Here are 10 Must-See Places to Visit on the East Coast:

 Inspired by its natural beauty, early 20th-century visionaries donated the land that became Acadia National Park.
 The park is home to a diverse population of plants and animals as well as the tallest mountain on the U.S. Atlantic coast.
 The only national park in all of New England, Acadia National Park offers coastal views and activities for both leisurely hikers and adrenaline junkies.

 Especially in the summer, the popular Acadia National Park can often hit capacity early.
 It’s best to purchase your entrance pass online before you go.
 Then, leave your car in the town of Bar Harbor and take the free Island Explorer Shuttle into the park.